roystormstout/Teal/README.md

 # Teal

-CSE 170 Project to help making connection between therapists and users easier.
+CSE 170 Project to help connectioning therapists and patients.